klinhle2306/Seattle-Weather/README.md

 3. The data sets seattle_rain.csv and stl_rain.csv can be accessed from the Github repository for DATA 3320 in the weather folder.

   Seattle Rain: https://github.com/brian-fischer/DATA-3320/blob/87e2c1a561ab4364364cfe2fd5d1e6578c147153/weather/seattle_rain.csv\

   STL Rain: https://github.com/brian-fischer/DATA-3320/blob/87e2c1a561ab4364364cfe2fd5d1e6578c147153/weather/stl_rain.csv

+4. Data Preperation: This is the process of identifying missing values and imputing datas, thus create a clean version of the dataset.
+The process includes joining datasets to identify missing values, an algorithm is performed to impute data using the average of the precipitation of the days in the years.